daveee1/leetcode/README.md

 # leetcode
-this is only a minimum part of my journey with comptuer engineering: enjoy my future self!
+this is only a minimum part of my journey with computer engineering: enjoy my future self!